HooriaMujtaba1/Static-Dev-Blog/README.md

-# My Coding Journey 🚀
+# Static Blog Viewer 🚀

 A beautifully styled developer blog built with **Next.js**, **Markdown-to-HTML**, and **Tailwind CSS** — designed to share insights, tips, and experiences from a coding journey.
 It features a fully static, fast-loading architecture with modern features like search, image previews, responsive design, and dynamic routing.